BFF Control Loader Software

 Damping and friction adjustments (-ve

-Auto Pilot following (native sim AP only - when used with
+Auto Pilot following (native sim A/P only)

 Separate configuration program with saveable

-helicopter cyclic trim loading mode.
+Helicopter cyclic trim loading mode.

 Heavy Jet mode.